-The reason for this is that both skin and bones have added health benefits such as collagen and calcium plus they will be cheaper because there is less processing involved.
+The reason for this is that both skin and bones have added health benefits such as collagen and calcium, plus they will be cheaper because less processing is involved.

 Other sources of protein that we buy;

-- Fish including salmon and canned tuna and any other fresh fish on sale
+- Fish, including salmon, canned tuna, and any other fresh fish

 - Bacon and keep the bacon fat for cooking

-- Nuts and Nut Butters such as peanut butter (no-sugar just nuts), Almond butter
+- Nuts and Nut Butter such as almond butter and peanut butter.

-- Seeds such as pumpkin and sunflower seeds
+- Seeds such as pumpkin and sunflower seeds, Almonds, Walnuts, Pecans

 - Canned Chicken or Corned Beef